 Analyzing Activision Blizzard's Unusual Options Activity

-Activision Blizzard (NASDAQ:ATVI) shares experienced unusual options activity on Thursday.
-The stock price moved down to $84.13 following the option alert.
+On Monday, shares of Activision Blizzard (NASDAQ:ATVI) saw unusual options activity.
+After the option alert, the stock price moved down to $83.14.

 - Trade Type: CALL